pival13/ssbp-Viewer/README.md

 Loading an animation can either be done at start time, by specifying the path to the ssbp file, or at run time by dropping an ssbp file and pressing enter.

+SsbpViewer also support the following options:
+* `-b arg`, `--bind=arg`: Change the content of a part, depending on the format of `arg`:
+* * `partName:imagePath`: Change the sprite used on the part `partName` by the corresponding sprite on the image at `imagePath`.
+Images must be on PNG or WEBP format.
+* * `partName:ssbp:animeName`: Force the part `partName` to use the animation `animeName` describe on the ssbp file at `ssbp`. `ssbp` can be the path to the file, or its name (without extension) if it as already been described.
+If omitted, `ssbp` default to the current ssbp file.

 Once an animation file have been loaded several interactions are available.
 * Change the animation played: right and left arrows, or the A and D keys.
 * Change the animation speed: 1 to slow down and 2 to speed up.
 3 to reset.